 What is canyoning?

-Canyoning, also known as canyoneering in the United States, is the adventure sport of descending and traversing narrow canyons, using skills like hiking, climbing, rappelling, and spelunking throughout the journey.
+Canyoning, also known as canyoneering in the United States, is the adventure sport of descending and traversing narrow canyons, using hiking, climbing, rappelling, and spelunking throughout the journey.

 This is an activity for all age groups and skill levels.
 Let’s go more into what canyoneering is, what gear you need, and the best places to go.